Peeragogy/Peeragogy.github.io/connectivism.md

 ---
+---
----Massive Open Online Courses (MOOCs) are online learning events that can take place synchronously and asynchronously for months.
+Massive Open Online Courses (MOOCs) are online learning events that can take place synchronously and asynchronously for months.
 Participants assemble to hear, see, and participate in backchannel communication during live lectures.
 They read the same texts at the same time,